A Driven Tagged Particle in Asymmetric Exclusion Processes: Invariant Measure and the Lower Bound for the Displacement of a Tagged Particle

-Let $\mathcal{F}_t:=\sigma(\xi_s:s \leq t)$ and let $N_t$ be the net number of the red particles moving from the left of the tagged particle to the right up to time t (or the integrated current via bond (-1,1)).
-Since the tagged particle has nearest-neighbor jumps, the jumps of tagged particle do not affect $N_t$ and $N_t$ is the difference of two numbers:
+Let $\mathcal{F}_t:=\sigma(\xi_s:s \leq t)$ and let $N_t$ be the net number of the red particles moving from the left of the tagged particle to the right of the tagged particle up to time t (or the integrated current through bond (-1,1)).
+Since the tagged particle has only nearest-neighbor jumps, the jumps of the tagged particle do not change the value of $N_t$ and $N_t$ is the difference of two numbers: